bash-bits/.github/.github/GOVERNANCE.md

 The **_Project Head_** or **_Technocrat_** role is usually only held by a single person in any project, but may be granted to multiple people on larger projects or under special circumstances.

 This role is usually an administrative one.
-The Project Head or Technocrat is the Project Manager, and is responsible for the overall direction, growth and long-term success of a RedEyed project.
+The Project Head or Technocrat is the Project Manager, and is responsible for the overall direction, growth and long-term success of a Bash-Bits project.

 The Project Head or Technocrat controls and maintains any sensitive project assets, assists in resolving conflicts, and acts as the tiebreaker in the event of deadlocked initiatives.